gwerbin/python-shenanigans/pattern_matching/README.md

 Create functions using pattern matching, a common feature of functional programming languages like ML, Haskell, et al.

-The `pattern_matching` module contains the `match` object, which you use to define a "matching function".
+The `match` module contains the `match` object, which you use to define a "matching function".
 A matching function works like a regular function with positional-only arguments.
 So once a matching function has been created, you can use it like any other function.

 What makes a matching function special is how it's defined: